 Which brings us back to our original set of questions: Is less really more?
 If so, is more actually less?

-Similarly, having more time causes less frustration and less stress, more freedom adds less anxiety and less worry, and more meaning in our lives allows us to focus far less on life’s excess in favor of what’s truly important.
+Having more time causes less frustration and less stress, more freedom adds less anxiety and less worry, and more meaning in our lives allows us to focus far less on life’s excess in favor of what’s truly important.

 So, more is less?
 Yes, more or less.